mroach/mroach.com/content/posts/2021/n64-mod/index.md

 boards that can be soldered onto the mainboard of **NTSC** Nintendo 64s to re-enable RGB output!

-## PAL or NTSC?
+## PAL or NTSC Console?

-**PAL** Nintendo 64s (or Nintendos 64?) require a much more complicated RGB mod.
-In addition, most games were designed for NTSC and then later just re-tuned to work on PAL.
-I wanted an NTSC Nintendo 64, so I snagged a Japanese one off of eBay for cheap!
+NTSC and PAL consoles are capable of playing games from any region.
+The software on the cartridge controls the video output, no the console.
+And as we'll see in a moment, defeating the region lockout on the N64 is trivial.

+PAL consoles require the more complicated [RGB Advanced] mod.
+I found a cheap NTSC-J (Japanese) console on eBay and grabbed that.

 ## Japanese console in Europe

-Since I'm using RGB output with the OSSC, video signal isn't a problem.
-But power?
+As discussed, the video signal output is not an issue.
+The only issue is power.

 The Nintendo 64 power adapter converts AC to 2 different DC voltages.
 Fortunately power supplies are easily swappable between any region consoles.
 I bought a European power supply, plugged it into my Japanese Nintendo 64, and I'm good to go.

-{{< figure src="images/power.jpg" alt="Japanese Nintendo 64 with European power supply" class="center" >}}
+{{< figure src="images/power.jpg" alt="Japanese Nintendo 64 with European power supply" thumb="800" class="center" >}}

 ## Region lockout

-The Nintendo 64 only has one region protection mechanism which is the location of physical notches on the cartridges.
+The Nintendo 64 only has one region protection mechanism which is the location of physical notches on the cartridges that need to line up with tabs on a plastic tray inside the console.

+In the picture below you can see cartridges from the US and Japan with their different notch positions.
+The EverDrive 64's design is inherently region free as it'll accept the tabs from anywhere.

+{{< figure src="images/carts.jpg" alt="Nintendo 64 cartridges" thumb="800" class="center"
+    caption="US, Japanese, and EverDrive cartridges." >}}

-The cartridge tray is easily removed and you can buy replacements online that don't have the notches at all so you can fit NTSC-U, NTSC-J, or PAL cartridges in the same system.
+The cartridge tray is easily removed and you can buy 3D-printed replacements online that don't have the tabs at all so you can fit original NTSC-U, NTSC-J, or PAL cartridges in the same system.
 I snagged one and installed it.

-{{< figure src="images/region-free-shelf-underside.jpg" alt="Region-free shelf" thumb="300" class="center" >}}
+{{< figure src="images/region-free-shelf-underside.jpg" alt="Region-free shelf" thumb="800" class="center" >}}

 ## RGB Mod

 ### Shopping

-* [Nintendo 64 RGB Bypass Amp] for NTSC consoles as it was easy to get here in Europe.
+* [RGB Bypass Amp] for NTSC consoles as it was easy to get here in Europe.
 * Nintendo [SCART] cable designed for NTSC systems.
 I learned the output voltage on NTSC and PAL consoles is different.

 I have the soldering skills of a baboon and still managed to get it on there and working.